 - Consolidated Omnibus Budget Reconciliation Act (COBRA)

 - California Environmental Quality Act (CEQA)

-Steve is especially proud of the integral role he has played in the strengthening of labor relations between the Southern California ILWU Locals and their employers.
-With Steve’s guidance, these ILWU Locals have successfully fought back attempts by their employers to weaken these Locals.
+- Steven is especially proud of the integral role he has played and continues to play in the strengthening of labor relations between the Southern California International Longshore and Warehouse Union (ILWU) Locals and their employers.
+With Steven’s guidance, these ILWU Locals have successfully fought back attempts by their employers to weaken these Locals.

-- Steve successfully defended the fairness of the lottery system of the union to award 2,000 jobs to 500,000 applicants.
-Workers who were not chosen challenged the lottery as corrupt and discriminatory based on race, age and favoritism.
-Despite numerous cases filed in state and federal courts, Steve cleared the union and the lottery of all charges.
+- Steven successfully defended the fairness of the lottery system of the union to award 2,000 jobs to 500,000 applicants.
+Workers who were not chosen challenged the lottery as corrupt and discriminatory based on race, age, and favoritism.
+Despite numerous cases filed in state and federal courts, Steven cleared the union and the lottery of all charges.

 Experience on Administrative Agencies and Courts

 - United States Court of Appeals for the Ninth Circuit

 - United States District Courts throughout California and Nevada

 - United States Department of Labor